Weiss Asset Management LP Sells 140 Shares of iShares Russell 2000 ETF (NYSEARCA:IWM)

-Weiss Asset Management LP cut its stake in iShares Russell 2000 ETF (NYSEARCA:IWM – Get Rating) by 0.5% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 28,919 shares of the exchange traded fund’s stock after selling 140 shares during the period.
-Weiss Asset Management LP’s holdings in iShares Russell 2000 ETF were worth $4,769,000 as of its most recent filing with the Securities and Exchange Commission.
+Weiss Asset Management LP trimmed its holdings in iShares Russell 2000 ETF (NYSEARCA:IWM – Get Rating) by 0.5% in the third quarter, according to the company in its most recent filing with the SEC.
+The fund owned 28,919 shares of the exchange traded fund’s stock after selling 140 shares during the quarter.
+Weiss Asset Management LP’s holdings in iShares Russell 2000 ETF were worth $4,769,000 at the end of the most recent quarter.

-A number of other institutional investors also recently modified their holdings of IWM.
-Defender Capital LLC. bought a new stake in shares of iShares Russell 2000 ETF during the first quarter worth approximately $411,000.
-Fairfield Bush & CO. bought a new stake in shares of iShares Russell 2000 ETF during the first quarter worth approximately $105,000.
-AMI Investment Management Inc. raised its stake in shares of iShares Russell 2000 ETF by 38.5% during the first quarter.
-AMI Investment Management Inc. now owns 6,553 shares of the exchange traded fund’s stock worth $1,345,000 after buying an additional 1,822 shares during the last quarter.
-U.S. Capital Wealth Advisors LLC raised its stake in shares of iShares Russell 2000 ETF by 29.9% during the first quarter.
-U.S. Capital Wealth Advisors LLC now owns 1,391 shares of the exchange traded fund’s stock worth $286,000 after buying an additional 320 shares during the last quarter.
-Finally, Sei Investments Co. raised its stake in shares of iShares Russell 2000 ETF by 8.2% during the first quarter.
-Sei Investments Co. now owns 38,919 shares of the exchange traded fund’s stock worth $7,989,000 after buying an additional 2,962 shares during the last quarter.
+Other hedge funds have also recently made changes to their positions in the company.
+Healthcare of Ontario Pension Plan Trust Fund raised its holdings in iShares Russell 2000 ETF by 8.9% during the 3rd quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 14,581,100 shares of the exchange traded fund’s stock valued at $2,404,715,000 after buying an additional 1,192,100 shares during the last quarter.
+Toronto Dominion Bank raised its holdings in iShares Russell 2000 ETF by 12,616.2% during the 3rd quarter.
+Toronto Dominion Bank now owns 7,756,010 shares of the exchange traded fund’s stock valued at $1,279,086,000 after buying an additional 7,695,017 shares during the last quarter.
+Jones Financial Companies Lllp raised its holdings in iShares Russell 2000 ETF by 1.8% during the 3rd quarter.
+Jones Financial Companies Lllp now owns 6,640,764 shares of the exchange traded fund’s stock valued at $1,095,195,000 after buying an additional 119,602 shares during the last quarter.
+Personal Capital Advisors Corp raised its holdings in iShares Russell 2000 ETF by 4.3% during the 3rd quarter.
+Personal Capital Advisors Corp now owns 6,267,638 shares of the exchange traded fund’s stock valued at $1,033,659,000 after buying an additional 260,184 shares during the last quarter.
+Finally, Northern Trust Corp raised its holdings in iShares Russell 2000 ETF by 1.0% during the 1st quarter.
+Northern Trust Corp now owns 4,019,321 shares of the exchange traded fund’s stock valued at $825,046,000 after buying an additional 39,661 shares during the last quarter.

 iShares Russell 2000 ETF (the Fund) is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the Russell 2000 Index (the Index).
 The Index is a float-adjusted capitalization weighted index that measures the performance of the small-capitalization sector of the United States equity market and includes securities issued by the approximately 2,000 smallest issuers in the Russell 3000 Index.